MustardOS/mustardos.github.io/release/progress/banana.md

 - Removed ping script for frontend network status
 - Removed RetroArch from system information
 - Removed touch notification displayed when swap screen (thanks @trngaje)
+- Removed translation fonts as they are no longer required
+- Removed useless health status on charging screen
 - Removed wget from Pico-8 emulator pack
 - Removed whitespace from `assign.json` keys (thanks @Matsyir)
 - Renamed item counter element name
 - Renamed power in general settings
+- Replaced drastic with aarch64 build (thanks @antiKk and @trngaje)
 - Replaced launch `pkill` to `killall` for 32-bit ports
+- Replaced sdljoytest with sdl2-jstest (thanks @bcat)
+- Reverted GIF timing that would slow down old themes (thanks @Bitter_Bizarro)
 - Set dpad function to digital on PPSSPP application exit (thanks @duncanyoyo1)
+- Set gpSP RTC enabled by default (thanks @antiKk)
 - Sorted `assign.json` by key value
+- Speaking of settings, there are a whole bunch of exciting new options to check out!
+- Split controller map into its own script and added to tweak.sh (thanks @antiKk)
+- Split PCE/PCECD, SG-1000, retroarch.cfg, and tidied general configurations
+- Startup device storage mounting has been improved for faster boot times (thanks @bcat)
 - Switched to mpg123 for factory init sound
+- This also adds full language based PNG and Font support
+- This also fixes the weird RG35XX-SP 120hz screen timing!
+- This is a rename of drastic-steward as you may have known it as.
+We just dropped the "steward" part.
+- This will flash the red LED every 10 seconds for 0.5 seconds at whatever value you set (Default is 25)
+- Translation updates and fixes, updated default theme
+- Updated and fixed RA device controls (thanks @antiKk)
+- Updated default theme for Banana (thanks @Lmarcomiranda)
+- Updated default theme with HDMI Audio Output glyph
+- Updated favourites button to toggle between adding and removing favourites (thanks @Bitter_Bizarro)
 - Updated init.d scripts with proper start/stop actions (thanks @bcat)
 - Updated input testing to use device values
 - Updated menus to use theme settings (thanks @bitter_bizarro)
+- Updated migrate script for external emulators (thanks @antiKk)
+- Updated RetroArch cores (thanks @antiKk)
 - Updated secret mode
 - Updated static menus to scroll (thanks @bitter_bizarro)
 - Updated sync_storage.sh to accept arguments (thanks @antikk)